Garth Brooks: Professional baseball

-Pearl records
+Pearl Records

 In 2005, Brooks ended his association with Capitol Records and established his own record label, Pearl Records.
 Brooks has released four compilation albums via Pearl Records, as well as his 2014 and 2016 studio albums plus any future releases (also released through RCA Records Nashville).

+Allentown Studios

+In 2010, Brooks purchased Jack's Tracks, a recording studio founded by Jack Clement in 1971 and sold to Allen Reynolds in 1975, where most of Brooks' albums were recorded.
+In 2012, in honor of his 50th birthday, Brooks renamed the studio Allentown Studios.

 GhostTunes

-In September 2014, Brooks established GhostTunes, an online music store featuring his own digital music, as well as over ten million songs from other artists.
+In September 2014, Brooks established GhostTunes, a digital music store featuring his own digital music, as well as over ten million songs from other artists.
 The store, contracted with "the big three" record labels, allows for autonomous pricing and distribution format, resulting in the most proper royalty payments for artists and songwriters.
 In March 2017, GhostTunes officially closed, merging with Amazon Music.

 Personal life

 Brooks graduated from Oklahoma State University where he starred on the track and field team in the javelin throw.
 He later completed his MBA from Oklahoma State and participated in the commencement ceremony on May 6, 2011.

 Brooks married songwriter Sandy Mahl on May 24, 1986.
-The couple later had three daughters: Taylor Mayne Pearl (born 1992), August Anna (born 1994), and Allie Colleen Brooks (born 1996).
-Brooks and Mahl separated in March 1999, announcing their plans to divorce on October 9, 2000, and filed for divorce on November 6, 2000.
+The couple had three daughters: Taylor Mayne Pearl (b.
+1992), August Anna (b.
+1994), and Allie Colleen Brooks (b.
+1996).
+Brooks and Sandy separated in March 1999, announcing their plans to divorce on October 9, 2000, and filed for divorce on November 6, 2000.
 The divorce became final on December 17, 2001.

 Brooks remarried on December 10, 2005, to country singer and cookbook author Trisha Yearwood.
 Yearwood has included various recipes created or inspired by Brooks in her published works, including Garth's Breakfast Bowl, a breakfast dish including cheese and garlic tortellini.

 In July 2013, Brooks became a grandfather when August had daughter Karalynn with Chance Michael Russell.